-Use personalization by first and last name only when the actual newsletter is personalized as well, and not for unfiltered mass mailigs.
+Use personalization by first and last name only when the actual newsletter is personalized too, and not for unfiltered mass mailigs.
 For anonymous mailings it’s usually better to abstain from personalization.

 A good subject line raises and creates curiousity.
 What better way to attract your recipients’ attention by addressing a question directly to them?

-Beware though, you don’t want to be seen as an intrusive by asking a too personal questions.
+Beware though, you don’t want to be seen as intrusive by asking questions that are too personal.

 7. Be Explicit…

 Your subject line should put forth what’s in for your contacts if they open your email.
-Don’t be too shady with subject lines like “Newsletter February 5th” or “Discover our novelties”.
+Don’t be too mysterious with subject lines like «Newsletter February 5th» or «Discover our novelties».

-Indicate clearly what you’re trying to sell without beating around the bush.
+Indicate clearly what you’re trying to sell – no beating around the bush.
 And more importantly, be honest about the content!
 Don’t try to lure your recipients with a subject line that doesn’t match the content.